A – Telephone Signposting Toolkit

 Acid Reflux

-If it is mild and short lived and the first episode, refer patient to Community Pharmacy scheme for advice and appropriate products.
+Send patient to Community Pharmacy for advice and appropriate products.

 Acne